Electric Skillet Meatloaf

 It may initially seem daunting to use your electric skillet rather than the oven to bake your meatloaf, but you’ll likely be hooked once you try it!
 Using the electric skillet could help keep your house cool in the summer months, it could conserve electricity by heating a far smaller element, and it can free your oven for other dishes if needed.
 Additionally, the electric skillet will keep your meatloaf warm while you serve.
 In the end, the process of preparing the meatloaf isn’t that different from a typical recipe, and yet, there are several more benefits to enjoy.

-Do you like the sound of this recipe?
-Have you made anything like it in the electric skillet?
+Now, are you eager to bake meatloaf in an electric skillet?
+What other ground beef recipes have you tried in your skillet?
 We’d love to know what you think in the comments, and please share the article if you found it valuable!